morete/kubevirt-basics-training/content/en/docs/storage/_index.md

 weight: 6
 labfoldernumber: "06"
 description: >
- Configuring Kubernetes Storage for Virtual Machines
+ Configuring Kubernetes storage for virtual machines
 ---

-In this section we focus on attaching storage volumes provided by kubernetes storage drivers to our virtual machines.
+In this section we focus on attaching storage volumes provided by Kubernetes storage drivers to our virtual machines.
-We also have a look at hot plugging and resizing disks.
+We also have a look at hotplugging and resizing disks.

-## Lab Goals
+## Lab goals

 * Mount storage as disks or filesystems
 * Use filesystem and block devices
-* Mount ConfigMaps and secrets
+* Mount ConfigMaps and Secrets
-* Hot plugging storage
+* Hotplug storage
-* Resizing disks
+* Resize disks